Sandipan-Borthakur/odin-recipes/README.md

 # odin-recipes
 This is a project on learning about HTML and CSS through the Odin Project.
 In this project I am building a recipe website which will contain links to different recipes.
-The whole project is built only using HTML and CSS.
+The whole project is built only using HTML.